Pulled Pork Sandwich with Coleslaw

 Instructions

-• Add the water, cider vinegar, and sugar to a small saucepan.
-Bring the mixture to a simmer over medium heat, stirring until the sugar dissolves.
-Remove from heat and let it cool.
-Add the sliced red onion and transfer the onions and pickling liquid to a jar and store in the fridge for at least 30 minutes to develop flavor.
+• In a small saucepan, combine water, cider vinegar, and sugar.
+Simmer over medium heat until sugar dissolves.
+Remove from heat and let cool.
+Add sliced red onions and refrigerate at least 30 minutes.

-• Warm the leftover pulled pork gently in a pan over medium heat or in the microwave.
-Add a splash of extra BBQ sauce to keep it moist and flavorful.
-If it’s freshly made, allow it to cool slightly before assembling the sandwiches.
+• Warm pulled pork in a skillet over medium heat or in the microwave.
+Stir in a splash of BBQ sauce to keep moist.

-• Split your bakery-fresh buns in half.
-Pile a generous 1/2 cup portion of pulled pork onto the bottom bun, drizzle with a bit of extra BBQ sauce if desired, and top with a big spoonful of coleslaw (about 1/4 cup).
-Finally, add a few slices of pickled red onion for a tangy crunch.
+• Split buns in half.
+Layer pulled pork on bottom bun, drizzle with extra BBQ sauce if desired, top with coleslaw, and add pickled onions.

-• Press the top bun down gently and serve immediately, with extra napkins – these sandwiches are delightfully messy!
+• Press top bun gently and serve immediately.

 Notes